AndrejKolar/NetworkStack/README.md

 ### UserEndpoint

-Create the `UserEndpoint` for describing the users endpoint.
-The enum has one case for each endpoint method. `.all` fetches all users and `get(userId: Int)` is used to fetch an user with a specific id.
+Create the `UserEndpoint` for describing the users' endpoint.
+The enum has one case for each endpoint method. `.all` fetches all users and `get(userId: Int)` is used to fetch a user with a specific id.

 ```swift
 enum UserEndpoint {